Zheng-Yunhao/Zheng-Yunhao.github.io/_pages/sf-ohip-tmd.md

 | Orofacial Pain score | 0–8 |

 The total score provides a global index of TMD-specific oral health impact, whereas the domain scores help characterize the main source of patient burden.

+### Use notice

+The SF-OHIP-TMD is derived from the OHIP-TMD.
+Users should cite the original OHIP-TMD publication and the SF-OHIP-TMD validation study when using this short form.

 ## Citation